Light rail in Sydney: History

-In the 19th and early 20th centuries, Sydney developed an extensive tram network, which grew to be the second largest in the Southern Hemisphere and second largest in the Commonwealth after London.
+In the 19th and 20th centuries, Sydney developed an extensive tram network, which grew to be the second largest in the Southern Hemisphere and second largest in the Commonwealth after London.
 The increasing rate of private car ownership, the perception that trams contributed to traffic congestion and the general rundown conditions of the network due to the lack of funding after World War II led to the progressive replacement of tram services with buses, with the final section of the tram network closing on 25 February 1961.

 In the 1980s and 1990s, the inner city areas of Darling Harbour and Pyrmont were the subject of an urban renewal program.
 In 1988 the Sydney Monorail opened, connecting Darling Harbour to the city centre.
 With poor integration between the monorail and other transport modes and the increasing redevelopment of the Pyrmont peninsula – including the establishment of Sydney's first legal casino – it was decided to convert a disused section of the Metropolitan Goods railway line into a light rail line.
 A section of track between Pyrmont and Haymarket was upgraded and a new on-street section was built to link the line to Central station.
 The line was set up as a public-private partnership.
 It opened in August 1997, running between Central Station and Wentworth Park, Pyrmont.